 Our experts use multiple approaches

-Our headache clinic team is led by neurologists.
+Our headache clinics are led by neurologists.
 They are specialists in treating conditions of the nerves and nervous system.
 Our doctors are trained to diagnose and treat all types of headaches.

 Our doctors work with other providers to provide complete care for your whole self.
 Integrative health providers combine Western medicine with natural medicine therapies such as acupuncture and yoga.
 Interventional pain specialists use injections and nerve blocks to stop and reduce pain.
 Pain psychologists treat the emotional aspects of chronic pain with strategies like behavioral therapy and guided imagery.
 Physical therapists use exercises to reduce muscle tension and build strength.